cyber-defence-campus/netgear_r6700v3_circled/docs/1_setup.md

 - Copy the directories `$ROOTFS/` and `server/` to the ARMHF guest system.

 Execute the following instructions within the ARMHF guest system:
-- Configure conservative ASLR (as being used on the Netgear R6700v3 routers):
+- Configure conservative ASLR (as being used on the NETGEAR R6700v3 routers):
   ```
   echo 1 | sudo tee /proc/sys/kernel/randomize_va_spac
   ```